soen341ThinkVision/-ThinkVision-SOEN341_Project_F24-/README.md

 - A peer assessment form with numerical values assigned to said peer, based on a number of criteria
 - Exportation of data to CSV files

+Students will be able to evaluate their peers on
+a) Cooperation
+b) Conceptual Contribution (e.g. Researching and gathering information )
+c) Practical Contribution (e.g  Writing of the report(s) )
+d) Work Ethic

+The system will have "Automated Score Sharing and Anonymous Peer Feedback" and Instructor Dashboard

  The project is managed by the following students

 |             Name           |    Student ID    |       Roles      |